rackerlabs/rackspace-how-to/content/cloud-servers/ensure-servers-reboot-successfully.md

 differential backup on a set frequency.
 You can set a cloud backup to run on any number of directories.

-**Important**: On Performance Cloud Servers that have a data disc, the data partition is not included in any image snapshots that you take.
+**Important**: On performance cloud servers that have a data disc, the data partition is not included in any image snapshots that you take.
 Ensure that these data partitions are included in your backup scheme.